Este portal utiliza "cookies". Se quiser saber mais sobre cookies, quais as suas finalidades e como geri‑los, consulte a nossa Política de privacidade

 8. Sectoral AI Centres and an AI Centre of Excellence

-Creation of specialised hubs to promote the application of artificial intelligence in strategic sectors and in the Public Administration.
+Specialised hubs will be created to promote the application of artificial intelligence in strategic sectors and in public administration.

 9. AI startup acceleration programme

-Support for the national innovation and entrepreneurship ecosystem to stimulate the creation of new artificial intelligence-driven technology companies.
+Supporting the national innovation and entrepreneurship ecosystem to stimulate the creation of new, AI-driven technology companies.

 10. Virtual Citizen’s Shop

-Initial availability of 225 public services online, accessible 24 hours a day, including video call assistance.
-The goal is to achieve 100% of public services digitised by 2030.
+Initially, 225 public services will be available online and accessible 24 hours a day, including video call assistance.
+The goal is to digitise 100% of public services by 2030.

 Targets for 2030

-The Portugal Digital Strategy sets clear objectives for the coming decade:
+The Portugal Digital Strategy sets out clear objectives for the next decade:

-• 80% of the population with basic digital skills;
+• 80% of the population to have basic digital skills;

 • Nationwide 5G coverage;

-• 75% of businesses using artificial intelligence and cloud services;
+• 75% of businesses to use artificial intelligence and cloud services;

-• 100% of public services available in digital format;
+• 100% of public services to be available in digital format;

 • 6 million users of the Digital Mobile Key.